-I have tried several painting poles over the years, but the Purdy brand poles last the longest.
+I've used different painting extension poles over the years, but the Purdy brand poles last the longest.
 The locking mechanism on cheap extension poles break faster.
 For a standard eight foot ceiling, a pole that extends a maximum of eight feet works best.
 For painting high ceilings, a sixteen foot pole is needed.

-A painting pole, accompanied by a ceiling paint roller and brush extender, makes it possible to paint an entire ceiling without even using a ladder.
+A painting pole, equipped with a ceiling paint roller and an extendable paint brush, makes it possible to paint an entire ceiling without even using a ladder.
 An extendable paint brush and an 18-inch roller are both awesome for high ceilings.

 Prep the Ceiling for Paint

-If the new paint color is much lighter than what's on the surface, the drywall should be primed with any basic latex primer to help with coverage.
+If the new paint color is much lighter than what's on the surface, the drywall should be primed with a latex primer to help with coverage.
 Preprite Latex Primer, or Multi-Purpose Primer, both from Sherwin Williams, are good choices.

 Repair the Drywall

 Drywall imperfections on ceilings can stand out like a sore thumb if neglected.
 Patch drywall cracks and nail pops, using joint compound.
 Crawford's spackle in the green can works great for patching small nail holes.
-The repair patches should also be primed before painting.
-Latex primer, or oil-based, is fine for that.
+The repair patches should be primed before painting.

 Best White Paint for Ceilings

 Unless you're painting a bathroom, flat paint (non-shiny) is great for ceilings with noticeable drywall seams and imperfections.
-The best bathroom ceiling paint is a matte, eggshell, or satin finish.
+The best bathroom ceiling paint finish is eggshell, or satin.

 Sherwin Williams CHB

 The coverage with Super Paint is excellent.
-When painting white over a similar white, one coat is often enough for solid coverage.
-Super Paint flat is a great ceiling paint option outside of a bathroom.
+One coat is often enough for solid coverage.
+Super Paint flat is a great ceiling paint option outside of a bathroom, or a kitchen.
 The flat finish is truly flat with no sheen to it.